On Solving Cycle Problems with Branch-and-Cut: Extending Shrinking and Exact Subcycle Elimination Separation Algorithms

 \begin{definition} Given a vector $(y, x) \notin P^G_{C}$, a set $S\subset V$ is safe to shrink if $(y[S],x[S]) \notin P^{G[S]}_{C}$. \end{definition}

-Note that the definition does not assume a one-by-one relationship between the violated inequalities of $(y, x)$ and $(y[S], x[S])$.
-A set $S$ that is safe to shrink for a separable solution $(y,x)$ from $P^G_C$ should be understood as a subset when shrinking it does not project the solution $(y,x)$ to $P^{G[S]}_C$.
+Note that the definition does not assume a one-to-one correspondence between the violated inequalities of $(y, x)$ and $(y[S], x[S])$ (e.g. different violated cuts for $(y, x)$ might overlap to the same violated cut for $(y[S], x[S])$).
 When a set $S$ is safe to shrink for a given $(y,x)$, it is also said that $S$ is shrinkable for $(y,x)$.

 The definition of shrinkable set does not provide a practical tool for finding them.
 Hence, the first goal is to give a set of rules of shrinking for $P^G_{C}$, which are obtained in Theorem~\ref{corol:srk}.
-The strategy used in~\citep{Padberg1990b} to obtain the shrinking rules for tours cannot be applied directly for simple cycles, because it relies on the fact that the tours visit every vertex in the graph.
+The strategy used in~\cite{Padberg1990b} to obtain the shrinking rules for tours cannot be applied directly for simple cycles, because it relies on the fact that the tours visit every vertex in the graph.
 So, first we need to obtain the following lemma.

 \begin{lemma} Let $(y, x) \in L^G_{C}$ be a vector.
 Suppose that $\{Q, \{u\}, \{v\}\}$ is a partition of $V$ such that $x_{[u,v]}=x(u:Q)=x(v:Q)>0$.
 Then any cycle $\tau$ of $\mathcal{C}^G$ that has a positive coefficient in the convex combination of $(y,x)$, $\lambda_{\tau}>0$, fulfills one of the following cases: \begin{enumerate}[(i)] \item $V(\tau) \subset Q$ \item $|\tau \cap (u:Q)| = |\tau \cap (v:Q)| = |\tau \cap [u, v]| = 1$ \end{enumerate} \end{lemma} \begin{proof} Let $\mathcal{C}_{uv}$ denote the subset of cycles in $\mathcal{C}$ that visits the edge $[u, v]$ and has a positive value, $\lambda_{\tau} >0$.
 Note that since $(y, x)\in L^G_{C}$, then $x_{[u,v]} \leq y_v$ and $x_{[u,v]} \leq y_u$.
 So, in order to satisfy the degree equations, every cycle $\tau$ in $\mathcal{C}_{uv}$ must contain at least an edge in $(u:Q)$ and $(v:Q)$.
 Moreover, since $\tau$ is a simple cycle, every $\tau \in \mathcal{C}_{uv}$ crosses exactly once $(u : Q)$ and $(v : Q)$.
 Now, let us see that if $\tau$ does not belong to $\mathcal{C}_{uv}$ and $\lambda_{\tau}>0$, then $\tau$ is contained in $Q$.
 Consider the following inequality: